RumbleDB/jsoniq-jupyterlab-extension/README.md

 ## Usage

-Once the extension is installed and enabled, the extension automatically recognizes jsoniq magic cells.
+Once the extension is installed and enabled, the extension automatically recognizes jsoniq magic cells and files.

 ### Example